+Symbol:

+Title of the symbol: Description:

+Description:

-Symbol: Transport/Storage humidity range: Title of the symbol: Description: Humidity limitation for transport and storage Indicates the range of humidity for transport and storage to which the medical device can be safely exposed.
-Appearance: Indication: Tilt indicator KIPPINDIKATOR Description: Indicator to monitor whether the shipment has been transported and stored in upright position according to your requirements.
+Humidity limitation for transport and storage Indicates the range of humidity for transport and storage to which the medical device can be safely exposed.

+Appearance:

+Indication: Tilt indicator

+Indicator to monitor whether the shipment has been transported and stored in upright position according to your requirements.
 With a pitch of 60° or more, the blue quartz sand flows into the arrow-shaped indicator window and sticks there permanently.
 Improper handling of the shipment is immediately detectable and can be proven definitively.
-Note